lev-landau-official/lev_m0ds/README.md

 ## Not working?

-- SAMP v0.3.7-R5 only!
+- single player not supported, SAMP v0.3.7-R5 only!
-- make sure you've got CLEO v4.4.1 (or higher).
+- make sure you have CLEO v4.4.1 (or higher) in place.
 Compatibility with other CLEO versions not guaranteed.
 - read `lev_m0ds.log` file, sometimes it's written in there what's the problem.
-- get in touch with me, may help

 ##

-That's that, time to go wreck havoc on those SAMP servers
+That's that, time to go wreck havoc on those SAMP servers!

 <sup>Lev_Landau © 2024</sup>